IBM-Blockchain-Archive/learn-chaincode/README.md

 	go build ./
 	```

-	- It should complete with no errors/text.
+	- It should compile with no errors/text.
 If not, make sure that you have correctly installed Go per the [development environment setup instructions](docs/setup.md).
-5. Push the changes back to your fork on Github.
+5. Push the changes back to your fork on GitHub.

     ```bash
     cd $GOPATH/src/github.com/<YOUR_GITHUB_ID_HERE>/learn-chaincode/
+    # See what files have changed locally.
+You should see chaincode_start.go
+    git status
     # Stage all changes in the local repository for commit
     git add -all
-    # Commit all staged changes
+    # Commit all staged changes.
+Insert a short description after the -m argument
-    git commit -m "Changed a function"
+    git commit -m "Compiled my code"
     # Push local commits back to https://github.com/<YOUR_GITHUB_ID_HERE>/learn-chaincode/
     git push
     ```

 In order to turn a piece of Go code into chaincode, all you need to do is implement the chaincode shim interface.
 The three functions you have to implement are **Init**, **Invoke**, and **Query**.
-All three functions have the same prototype; they take in a 'stub', which is what you use to read from and write to the ledger, a function name and an array of strings.
+All three functions have the same prototype; they take in a 'stub', which is what you use to read from and write to the ledger, a function name, and an array of strings.
 The main difference between the functions is when they will be called.
 In this tutorial you will be building a chaincode to create generic assets.